mvdom/mvdom/README.md

 var element = mvdom.first(selector); // shortcut for document.querySelector from document
 var element = mvdom.first(el); // find firstElementChild (even for fragment for browsers that do not support it)

-var element = mvdom.next(el[, selector]); // shortcut to find the next sibling element matching an optioal selector var element = mvdom.prev(el[, selector]); // shortcut to find the previous sibling element matching an optional selector
+var element = mvdom.next(el[, selector]); // shortcut to find the next sibling element matching an optional selector var element = mvdom.prev(el[, selector]); // shortcut to find the previous sibling element matching an optional selector
 // --------- /DOM Query Shortcuts --------- //